arkq/bluez-alsa/doc/bluealsactl.1.rst

     Transfer raw audio frames to or from the given PCM.
 For sink PCMs the frames are read from standard input and written to the PCM.
 For source PCMs the frames are read from the PCM and written to standard output.
-The format, channels and sampling rate must match the properties of the PCM, as no format conversions are performed by this tool.
+The format, channels and sample rate must match the properties of the PCM, as no format conversions are performed by this tool.

     With the **--hex** option, the data is read or written as hexadecimal